hemashushu/hemashushu.github.io/src/content/posts/2023-01-06-risc-v-development-using-qemu-part-1-minimal-linux/index.en.md

 There are several parameters in this command, let's go through them line by line:

 - `-machine virt` QEMU can emulate many different types of read hardware platforms.
 A machine is a combination of a specified processor and some peripherals.
 [The `virt` machine](https://qemu-project.gitlab.io/qemu/system/riscv/virt.html) is a specical one that doesn't correspond to any real hardware.
-It's an idealized processor for a specified architecture combined with some devices.
+It's an idealized hardware for a specified architecture combined with some devices.
 - `-m 1G`: This specifies the memory capacity.
 - `-kernel ./linux-6.2/arch/riscv/boot/Image`: This specifies the kernel file.
 Just like a real machine, the QEMU boot process also contains several stages: "bios -> kernel -> initramfs -> userspace init".
 When you omit the `-bios` parameter, the [default RISC-V QEMU BIOS firmware](https://qemu-project.gitlab.io/qemu/system/target-riscv.html#risc-v-cpu-firmware) called ` OpenSBI` will be loaded automatically.
 - `-append "root=/dev/vda rw console=ttyS0"`: This appends parameters to the kernel.